indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingManagers/PaperReviewingManagers.rst

 -------------------------

-Assign contributions to the reviewers
+Assign papers to the reviewers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- You can assign contributions by clicking on the link: ``Assign Contributions`` (see the figure below).
+ You can assign papers by clicking on the link: ``Assign papers`` (see the figure below).

         |image20|

  The paper reviewing module gives you the
- opportunity to assign more than one contributions
+ opportunity to assign more than one paper
  to the same reviewers by selecting them using the check boxes.
  Depending on the chosen reviewing mode you need to assign different
- teams of reviewers (see section 1.3.1).
+ teams of reviewers (see section 2.1.2.1).

         |image21|